mosip/documentation/docs/relying-party-integration.md

 # Relying Party Integration

+The relying party is an `OAuth` client which requires to authenticate the user and get user claims from IdP.
+For example, in MOSIP, the auth-partner is considered as a relying party.
+A partner may register one or more than one OIDC clients with an unique public-key.
+Auth policy mapped to auth partner must provision the below `allowedAuthTypes`.
+* kycauth
+* kycexchange
+* otp-request

 ## Pre-requisites

 Connect with an Authentication Partner who is using the e-Signet solution for onboarding relying parties.
-As part of this activity, you should receive the environment details and a client ID.
+As a part of this activity, you should receive the environment details and a client ID.

 You can use our sandbox environment to integrate as well.
 For more details visit our page on [Sandbox Details](sandbox-details/).